damiangohrh123/recc/README.md

    `librknnrt.so` should already be present at `/usr/lib` as part of the board's own OS image.

 2. Test manually first, before wiring anything into systemd: run `ocr_server` by hand (see "Running It" below) and confirm `/health` responds, or run `benchmark` against one of the `testdata/*.bgr888` files.
-This catches a wrong path or missing model file while you're watching it directly, instead of inside a service that silently retries.
+This catches a wrong path or missing model file while watching it directly, instead of inside a service that silently retries.

-3. Install it as a service (see "Running as a Service" below) so it starts automatically on every boot and restarts itself if it crashes.
+3. Install it as a service (see "Running as a Service" below) so it starts on every boot and restarts itself if it crashes.

-4. Note this board's IP address wherever it needs to be reachable from (e.g. the Host Application). `ocr_server`, the models, and the service file are identical across every board; only the IP differs.
+4. Note this board's IP address wherever it needs to be reachable from (e.g. the host PC). `ocr_server`, the models, and the service file are identical across every board; only the IP differs.

 Existing board, after a rebuild: re-upload just the changed binary and restart the service.